The manufacturing industry is hunting for manpower. As the baby boomers retire, millennials are their next target.

 The industry is seizing mobile technology opportunities

-Advances in automation, robotics and digitization have helped manufacturers gain efficiency and productivity.
+Advances in automation, robotics, and digitization have helped manufacturers gain efficiency and productivity.
 These same advances can make manufacturing more attractive to the millennial generation.

-At the same time, the industry can benefit from this generation’s tech savvy behavior, harnessing their digital native instincts for finding easier, mobile technology-enabled solutions.
+At the same time, the industry can benefit from this generation’s tech-savvy behavior, harnessing their digital native instincts for finding easier, mobile technology-enabled solutions.

-According to a new global study by B2X, 25 percent of millennials spend more than 5 hours on their smartphone each day.
+According to a new global study by B2X, 25 percent of millennials spend more than 5 hours on their smartphones each day.
 More than 50% spend at least 3 hours compared to a quarter of baby boomers.

-David Rhodes, Director of Customer Success for The Up!
+David Rhodes, Director of Customer Success for The UP!
 App, said ensuring mobile technology is part of your current and future processes is one way to engage millennials’ interest.

 “Technology provides more excitement and innovation to the industry and helps to dispel the stereotypes of the stodgy industry,” Rhodes said.

-The Up!
+The UP!
 App could be part of your company’s technology adoption

 “This app connects manufacturers who need equipment service with service providers – giving people the information they need when they need it,” Rhodes said.
 “And better yet, this app is completely free for both service requesters and providers.”